 Activity is a retrospective measure of the number of appointment slots actually used during the day.
 Activity measures provide information on how many appointments slots were completed each day.

-Panel size refers to the number of unique patients for whom a provider is accountable.
+Panel size refers to the number of unique patients for whom a provider is accountable in primary care.
 Panel size provides information about which patients and providers have a relationship.
 This measure helps the practice anticipate demand.

 Caseload is the term used in specialty care to describe the number of patients for whom the provider is responsible.
 Caseload size is an important tool for anticipating demand.
 This is a measure of how the new patients are divided.
 The goal is to achieve an equitable distribution between providers.